LaunchCodeEducation/data-analysis/src/chapters/errors-and-debugging/exercises.rst

    79.99...% is a ``C``.

 #.
 The last `code sample <https://replit.com/@launchcode/DebuggingExercises05>`__ checks if a username is valid, but it's not working yet.
-   Add ``print`` statements as directed to find and fix the logic errors.
+   Add ``print`` statements as directed below to find and fix the logic errors.

    Username rules: